Family Violence Prevention Program

 The Indigenous Shelter and Transitional Housing Initiative was launched to support shelters and transition homes for Indigenous women, children, families and 2SLGBTQI+ people across Canada, including Northern and urban centres.

-This call for applications is now closed.
-Applications were accepted until March 1, 2024.
+The application window is now closed.
 Thank you to all applicants for submitting their proposals to receive funding for construction and ongoing operational support.

 Violence prevention activities on reserve